Florida Tech Open Access Subvention Fund

 What is the OASF Fund for?

-The OASF is a Fund intended to support faculty and students publishing of research outcome goal by providing a means for authors, without access to funds from other sources, to pay for reasonable article processing or publishing fees charged by full open access publishers.
+The OASF is a Fund intended to support faculty and students' publishing of research by providing a means for authors, without access to funds from other sources, to pay for reasonable article processing or publishing fees charged by full open access publishers.
 OASF can be used to underwrite all or part of the article-processing fee (APF) that is charged by the open access publisher and will be paid directly to the publisher.

 It is important to stress that the Fund should be used as a last resort for reimbursement of reasonable article processing fees for articles authored by Florida Tech researchers accepted for publication in eligible OA peer-reviewed journals.

-The Florida Tech Libraries will administer the Fund.
+Evans Library will administer the Fund.

 Eligibility and Requirements